truhlikfredy/SinglePinCapacitiveSense/README.md

 - Depends on a fast clock, tested on **16MHz**, this **could be improved** and the performance still can be better and should be possible to support lower clocks.
 - Because the C++ templates are used the code size will increase when more sensors are created.
 - Will not work on non-AVR Arduinos (if needed I could make ports).
+- Will not work well on IRQ heavy applications.
+To remedy the sensing can block IRQs `#define SINGLE_PIN_CAPACITIVE_SENSE_BLOCK_IRQ 1`

 # Tested devices